 A unique and improved variety of the original plant species, this variety can be planted in a range of soil and light conditions.
 Adding Hillside Black Beauty to a perennial garden brings in dark tones and allows other, bright-colored plants to pop against it.
 Playing with the fine, fern-like leaf texture of this plant against broadleaf shade tolerant perennials creates a happy balance.
 Choose a location with moist, well-drained soil and partial shade to allow this plant to thrive.

 Hillside Black Beauty makes a great perennial addition but isn’t limited to just that.
 Use outdoor pots and containers as the “thriller”.

-The tall flower spikes that appear in late summer provide attraction for butterflies and pollinators, after many main flower sources for them have been spent for the season.
+The tall flower spikes that appear in late summer provide an attraction for butterflies and pollinators after many main flower sources for them have been spent for the season.